art-test-stack/vessel_position_forecast/README.md

 ## XGBoost Model

-This section presents a machine learning model that predicts vessel positions over time using Automatic Identification System (AIS) data.
+This section presents a machine learning model that predicts vessel positions over time using AIS data.
 Building on a Random Forest-based approach, this version introduces an XGBoost regressor, enhancing accuracy and handling for multi-target predictions of latitude and longitude.
 The workflow includes data preprocessing, feature engineering, model training, hyperparameter tuning, and future position forecasting.

 ### Model Overview
 #### Data Preparation and Preprocessing